Controller and Auditor-General of New Zealand: Office of the Auditor-General

 The Office of the Auditor-General carries out strategic audit planning, sets policy and standards, appoints auditors and oversees their performance, carries out performance audits, provides reporting and advice to Parliament, and carries out inquiries and other special studies.

 Audit New Zealand

 Audit New Zealand carries out annual audits allocated by the Auditor-General.
-It also provides other assurance services to public entities, within the Auditor-General’s mandate and in keeping with the Auditor-General’s Auditing Standard on the independence of auditors.
+It also provides other assurance services to public entities, within the Auditor-General's mandate and in keeping with the Auditor-General's Auditing Standard on the independence of auditors.

 Audit New Zealand's auditors examine the financial statements of public entities and handle special governance, risk, and contract and project management assignments.
 Audit New Zealand has specialist Tax Audit and Information Systems Assurance Audit teams.

+Current Structure

+On 30 April 2026 the two business units were merged into one, with a new branding name and identity, The Audit Office.

 International liaison and involvement

 The Auditor-General is currently the Secretary General of the Pacific Association of Supreme Audit Institutions (PASAI).
 PASAI is the official association of Supreme Audit Institutions (government Audit Offices and similar organisations, known as SAIs) in the Pacific.
 PASAI is one of the regional working groups belonging to the International Organisation of Supreme Audit Institutions (INTOSAI).

 The Auditor-General is a member of INTOSAI, and also contributes to the international auditing community by accepting requests to host delegations from overseas audit offices and other government bodies.